The existing house reflects the lifestyle of its owners through the centuries.

 The walls are up to three metres thick and the stone spiral staircase is built within the thickness of the walls.
 Stones from the ruined Dryburgh Abbey are incorporated.

-He was imprisoned in the Tolbooth on account of being a Quaker and released in 1667.
-Anthony devoted himself to the improvement of the estate.
+Anthony Haig was imprisoned in the Tolbooth on account of being a Quaker and released in 1667.
+He devoted himself to the improvement of the estate.

 The next alteration to the house came 1761.
-James Haig added first the west wing and then James Zerubabel Haig, added in 1796, the matching east wing.
+James Haig built the west wing and then James Zerubabel Haig added the matching east wing in 1796.
 A friend of Walter Scott and an educated man who had been on a Grand Tour of Europe, James Zerubabel was living in the era known as the Scottish Enlightenment.

 In the 20th century Field Marshall, Earl Haig took over the house from his cousin.
 The property had been purchased as a result of public subscription and presented to the Field Marshall following the victory in World War 1.